tarwn/lessthandot-hugo/blogs/content/posts/2012-08-28-lob-logical-reads-twice-the.md

   - Microsoft SQL Server Admin

 ---
-This is a follow-up article to, “[Index Seek on LOB Columns][1]”.
+This is a follow-up article to, "[Index Seek on LOB Columns][1]".
 While working on the demonstration for the computed column method to achieve index seeks on a LOB data type, I noticed the lob logical reads were exactly twice the row count in the table that the queries were being executed on.
 For example, the exact row count of PerfLOB was 100.
 When running the query shown in listing 1, the statistics IO show exactly 200 lob logical reads.

 ```sql
 SELECT LEN(LOBVAL), SUB_CONTENT FROM PerfLOB WITH (INDEX=IDX_LOGSTRING)
 ```

-> Note: To follow the examples in this article, please refer to the scripts in Index Seek on LOB Columns and utilize the Word document available for download, “[Columnstore Index Basics][2]”.</p>
+> Note: To follow the examples in this article, please refer to the scripts in Index Seek on LOB Columns and utilize the Word document available for download, "[Columnstore Index Basics][2]".</p>
-I recalled reading an article by Paul White, “[Beware Sneaky Reads with Unique Indexes][3]” that explains the reasoning to why these reads were coming in higher.
+I recalled reading an article by Paul White, "[Beware Sneaky Reads with Unique Indexes][3]" that explains the reasoning to why these reads were coming in higher.
 As always, Paul's deep understanding of and ability to explain the optimizer's internals are shown in the article.

 To understand the query in listing 1 and the read counts, let's investigate the pages.